 Flat Roof Installation

-A flat roof installation offers flexibility for orienting and tilting the solar panels for ideal solar collection.
-These are generally the quickest and easiest to construct, taking only 5 to 6 weeks (or less) to complete.
-Equipment is moved to the roof using an overhead crane, variable reach forklift or a lift mounted to the side of the building.
+A flat roof installation offers flexibility in orienting and tilting the solar panels for ideal solar collection.
+These types of installations are generally the quickest and easiest to construct, taking 5-6 weeks to complete.
+For a rooftop installation, equipment is moved to the roof using an overhead crane, variable reach forklift or a lift mounted to the side of the building.
 The four types of flat roof installations are:

 Ground or Field Installation

-To ensure the array is on a stable foundation, piles are driven into the ground to support the solar equipment.
-Trenching for connecting cables will also be done during the installation.
+Prior to siting the array, it may be recommended for the area to be fenced off for safety reasons.
+Another consideration is whether the site will be easily accessible for the installation crew and their equipment.
+As for the installation itself, in order to ensure the array is on a stable foundation, piles are driven into the ground to support the solar equipment.
+Trenching for connecting cables will also be done in order to transmit energy produced from the array.

 A favorite among schools and public works facilities, these have rapidly gained popularity with auto dealers as well.
-They are more complex commercial solar installation projects that may take 8 to 12 weeks to complete.
+They are more complex commercial solar installation projects that may take 8-12 weeks to complete.

 Additional inspections are often required to satisfy state and federal regulations.
 (It may be prudent to hire your own architect to monitor holes drilled, rebar & concrete use, and steel fabrication throughout the process.)